 Municipal Court Reform

-Municipal court reform legislation in 2015 (Senate Bill 5) changed the percentage of revenue counties or municipalities could keep from fines, bond forfeitures and court costs for minor traffic violations.
-For any fiscal year beginning on or after on January 1, 2016, the percent lowers to 20% for most of the state and 12.5% for St. Louis County and municipalities within St. Louis County.
-The 2015 legislation also changed the calculation from traffic violations alone to fines, bond forfeitures and court costs for minor traffic violations.
+Municipal court reform legislation in 2015 and 2016 changed the percentage of revenue counties or municipalities could keep from fines, bond forfeitures and court costs for minor traffic violations and municipal ordinance violations.
+For any fiscal year beginning on or after on January 1, 2016, the percent lowers to 20%.

-In accordance with the law, counties and municipalities must include additional information in their required annual financial reports, including certification of the percent of revenue generated from fines, bond forfeitures and court costs for minor traffic violations.
+In accordance with the law, counties and municipalities must include additional information in their required annual financial reports, including certification of the percent of revenue generated from fines, bond forfeitures and court costs for minor traffic violations and municipal ordinance violations.

 These annual reports are also required to include certification of compliance with a series of municipal court reforms.
 These reforms include ending the practice of holding a defendant in custody for more than 24 hours without a warrant, prohibiting use of jail time in order to force payment, implementing payment plans and community service alternatives, and holding court proceedings in locations that are accessible by the public.